kimjoar/pacman/README.md

 # Development mode: serve files directly from ./content
 $ pacman -d

-# Build mode: Process all files and assets into ./public
+# Build mode: process all files and assets into ./public
 $ pacman -b

 # Build and deploy: build site, and rsync changes to your remote server